Eurogroup signs off on 8 billion euro aid payment to Greece

-BRUSSELS Euro zone finance ministers agreed on Tuesday to release an 8 billion euro ($10.7 billion) aid payment to Greece, part of a 110 billion euro package of support agreed with Athens last year, an EU diplomat said.
+BRUSSELS Euro zone finance ministers agreed on Tuesday to release an 8 billion euro (6.8 billion pound) aid payment to Greece, part of a 110 billion euro package of support agreed with Athens last year, an EU diplomat said.

-The joint EU/IMF payment is the sixth installment of loans to help Greece finance itself since being cut off from financial markets.
+The joint EU/IMF payment is the sixth instalment of loans to help Greece finance itself since being cut off from financial markets.
 Without the payment, Athens risks going bankrupt.

 The payment was dependent on a written commitment from Greece that it would meet its obligations to cut its budget deficit and keep finances in check.